-It is finally time to add the cream, tomato paste, and ground cashews.
+Finally, add the heavy cream, tomato paste, and ground cashews.
 Mix well to combine and allow to simmer for an additional 5-10 minutes.

-Season with salt, pepper, or a dash or cayenne pepper, if desired.
+Season with salt, pepper, or a dash of cayenne pepper, if desired.

 - Spinach Artichoke Chicken Recipe